dbt-labs/docs.getdbt.com/website/docs/terms/cte.md

 ## When to use CTEs

 The primary motivation to implement CTEs in your code is to simplify the complexity of your queries and increase your code’s readability.
-There are other great benefits to using CTEs in your queries which we’ll outline below
+There are other great benefits to using CTEs in your queries which we’ll outline below.

 ### Simplification